 The percolation test, or permeability test, is necessary for the estimation of the absorption rate of the soil for the septic drain field, or for surface water soakaways.
 Before digging pits, the PERMEA3 is the instument which will give you the exact idea of K, the permeabiity coefficient of the soil.
+The K value is given in mm/h or in m/s.

 In the UK, the determination of the field saturated conductivity Kfs is imposed by the BS627 percolation test.
 This test is destructive, consists in digging pits, and trenches to simulate the real field conditions of percolation.
+Testing the permeability with the PERMEA3 only needs auger holes of 100 mm in the field or the garden.

 The test must be done at the depth of the projected drainage or soakaway, and repeated to be able to evaluate the variability of the soil permeabiility coefficient.